-What is the best gluten free flour for baking, cookies, bread, and pies when substituting for all-purpose flour in recipes?
-The most popular and available brands have been thoroughly tested and compared to find the all-time winning mix!
+What is the best gluten-free flour for baking, cookies, cakes, bread, and pies when substituting for all-purpose flour in recipes?
+The most popular and available brands have been thoroughly tested and compared to find the all-time winning blend!

-If you are new to gluten free baking, or still trying to find your perfect stride, you way be wondering, “what is the best gluten free flour to bake with?”
+If you are new to gluten-free baking recipes, or still trying to find your perfect stride, you way be wondering, “what is the best gluten-free flour to bake with?”

-In the past several years there has been an explosion of gluten free flours on the market.
+In the past several years there has been an explosion of gluten-free flour substitutes on the market to replace wheat flour.
 While they make it more convenient, rather than buying several flours to make your own mix, most still lack considerably in taste and texture.

-Using a mixture of gluten free starches, such as rice, tapioca, potato, brown rice, and cornstarch can balance each other out, hopefully creating the best gluten free flour.
+Using a mixture of gluten free starches, such as rice, tapioca starch, potato starch, brown rice flour, coconut flour, and cornstarch can balance each other out, hopefully creating the best gluten-free flour.
 However, many products on the market fall short, resulting in disappointing baked goods.

-For years I have been dedicated to Cup 4 Cup gluten free flour because the taste mimics regular flour, and yields consistent results in baking.
+For years I have been dedicated to Cup 4 Cup gluten-free flour because the taste mimics all-purpose wheat flour, and yields consistent results in baking.
 Different gluten free flour blends have equally dedicated users, though, so I wanted to test – is it really the best??

-All the flours tested also include xanthan gum in the mix.
-Some gluten free flours don’t contain it, which gives bakers more control over the amount added based on what they are making (ie. bread would need more, pie crust requires less).
-However, I wanted to find an easy, 1-to-1 flour to be used interchangeably with regular flours.
+All the tested flours include xanthan gum in the mix.
+Some GF flours don’t contain it, which gives bakers more control over the amount added based on what they are making (ie. bread would need more xanthan gum, pie crust requires less).
+However, I wanted to find an easy, 1-to-1 flour to be used interchangeably with all-purpose flours.

-I also used friends and family for “blind taste tests,” so my partiality to my “regular” brand wouldn’t come into play.
-I was searching for the best gluten free flour to hopefully avoid some of the common pitfalls like,
+I also used friends and family for “blind taste tests,” so my partiality to my “preferred” brand wouldn’t come into play.
+I was searching for the best gluten-free flour to hopefully avoid some of the common pitfalls like,

 - Gritty texture – Usually comes from large amounts of rice flour used in the mix.